JuliaPlots/UnicodePlots.jl/README.md

 ## Low-level Interface

-The main type that does all the hard lifting for plotting are subtypes of `Canvas`.
+The primary structures that do all the heavy lifting for plotting are subtypes of `Canvas`.
 A canvas is a graphics object for rasterized plotting. underneath it uses Unicode characters to represent pixel.

 Here is a simple example: